 The decision to have cataract surgery is an important one that you will make along with your doctor.
 The goal of any vision restoration procedure is to improve your vision.
 Once removed, cataracts will not grow back.
 Months after surgery, some patients may experience clouding of vision similar to when the cataract developed.
 This could be a sign of posterior capsular opacification, a clouding of the thin tissue, called the capsular bag, that holds the intra-ocular lens.
 In most cases, a laser is used to painlessly open the clouded capsule and restore clear vision with a procedure called a capsulotomy.

 Serious complications with cataract surgery are extremely rare.
 It is a safe, effective and permanent procedure, but like any surgical procedure, it does have some risks.
-Going to surgeons like Drs.
-Mark Sczepanski and Gerald Gaul who do a large number of procedures, and thus are ready for any unexpected turns, can significantly minimize the risks involved with cataract surgery.
+Going to a surgeon like Dr. Mark Sczepanski who does a large number of procedures, and thus is ready for any unexpected turns, can significantly minimize the risks involved with cataract surgery.